 You've got to laugh.
 No really, when there are so many incredible comedy venues in London, you really do.
 Here's our guide to the funniest venues, club nights, festivals and more across the capital.

-The all-time best comedy clubs in London
+The best live comedy in London

 Here are — in our humble opinion — the GOAT London comedy clubs; venues bringing the creme de la creme of mirthmakers, consistently.
-Lots are naturally in the West End, but there's plenty further afield.
+Lots are naturally in the West End, but there's plenty going on further afield.

 Leicester Square Theatre, Soho (daily)